-Depending on who you ask, Kaiser Permanente Health Insurance Reviews are either the greatest thing ever or the absolute worst health care organization on the planet.
+Depending on who you ask, Kaiser Permanente Health Insurance is either the greatest thing ever or the absolute worst health care organization on the planet.

 Other healthcare providers think they have an unfair advantage within their industry because Kaiser is a closed group.